Stamp duty discounts for first home buyers

 Stamp duty concessions for first home buyers in Tasmania

 In Tasmania, there are currently no exemptions on stamp duty for first home buyers.

 Please note these figures are subject to change and usually come with deadlines, so be sure to check the revenue site in your state (listed above) for updates.

 Can I borrow to pay for stamp duty as part of my home loan?

 While you can’t borrow for stamp duty as part of your home loan, in order to pay for it you can effectively subtract the amount from your deposit and borrow more from your lender to accommodate the loss.

 Either way, when planning to buy property, you should account for at least 10% of the value of the property you wish to buy to put towards a deposit (some lenders may only require 5%), stamp duty costs and other fees.

 uno advisers are here to run you through all the fees and costs you’ll need to consider before buying property.
-Give us a call on 133 866 or create an account and chat to a uno adviser online to find out more.
+Give us a call on 133 866 or create an account and chat to a uno adviser over a short call to find out more.

 uno is an online mortgage broker.
 The information above is general in nature, and you should always seek professional advice when making financial decisions.